Salmamohamedm/Red-Hat-Enterprise-Linux-Automation-with-Ansible-9.0/chapter 2/README.md

 > If the inventory contains a host and a host group with the same name, the ansible-navigator inventory command prints a warning.
 > Ensure that host groups do not use the same names as hosts in the inventory.

+# Overriding the Location of the Inventory
+The /etc/ansible/hosts file is considered the system's default static inventory file.
+However, normal practice is not to use that file but to specify a different location for your inventory files.

+The ansible-navigator commands that you use to run playbooks can specify the location of an inventory file on the command line with the --inventory PATHNAME or -i PATHNAME option, where PATHNAME is the path to the desired inventory file.

+> [!NOTE]
+You can also define a different default location for the inventory file in your Ansible configuration file.

+# Dynamic Inventories
+Ansible inventory information can also be dynamically generated, using information provided by external databases.
+The open source community has written a number of dynamic inventory plug-ins that are available from the upstream Ansible project.
+If those Ansible plug-ins do not meet your needs, you can also write your own.

+For example, a dynamic inventory program could contact your Red Hat Satellite server or Amazon EC2 account, and use information stored there to construct an Ansible inventory.
+Because the program does this when you run Ansible, it can populate the inventory with up-to-date information provided by the service as new hosts are added, and old hosts are removed.